NathanRVance/homelinuxserver/about.md

  * Google Voice.
 Maybe [Matrix](https://matrix.org/) someday?
 If it bridged SMS, then yes.
 But it doesn't (yet), so no.
  * Android phones, and the Google Play ecosystem that goes with them.
 Right now, nothing.
 But [Librem 5](https://puri.sm/shop/librem-5/) looks like it will be awesome when it ships in 2019!
    * If all you need is a handheld, there are [many linux handhelds](https://www.reddit.com/r/linux/comments/4biamr/a_list_of_handheldpocket_linux_computers/) out there.
  * Google Maps.
 For reference, the privacy loving DuckDuckGo defaults to Bing Maps.
-There isn't much out here, at least not much that's decent.
+The only thing that comes close is [OpenStreetMap](https://www.openstreetmap.org), although it's quite point-of-interest sparse.

 # My Philosophy Concerning Open Source
 Throughout this site, I stress the importance of decentralization in communication services.
 The reason for this is: